top of page

 1. Doors must be either chained, bolted or welded.
 Welding: You may use ½’’ max round bar or 2” x 3/16 flat bar to fill the gap.
 6’’ weld, 6’’ gap, repeat.
 Bolting: Maximum 1 ¼’’ bolts.
 Chaining: Maximum ⅜’’ chain.
 EXTERIOR DOOR BARS OR INTERIOR CAGE IS MANDATORY!

-2. Interior OR exterior door bars are accepted but you are not permitted to use both.
+2. Interior or exterior door bars are accepted but you are NOT permitted to use both.
+I-Beam NOT allowed for exterior door bars.

 3. Cages may be built around the driver from sturdy, easily assembled material.

-4. Interior cage must be secure.
-The entirety of the cage must remain 4” from the firewall, floor and rear package tray.
-4 down bars may be used but must only attach to floor pans and must not sit on or directly above frame rails.
+5. Interior cages must be secure.
+The cage must remain 4” from the firewall, floor and rear package tray.
+Four down bars may be used but must only attach to floor pans.
 MAX base is 6”x6”.
 Tying the cage to the frame in any way is NOT permitted.

-7. It is mandatory that the corners of the door bars be beveled to eliminate the sharp corners.
+8. The corners of exterior door bars MUST be beveled to eliminate sharp corners.

 10. Dash bars and rear cross support bars are mandatory for driver safety.